payu-india/CMS-Chatbot/docs/Collect Payments/introduction-web/prebuilt-checkout-payu-hosted/enforce-pay-method-or-remove-category.md

 | BNPL        | BNPL           |
 | Sodexo      | SODEXO         |

 To drop sub-categories mentioned in the above table, use the respective bank codes for them.
-For the list bankcodes, refer to [Bank and Card Codes for Integration](doc:bank-and-card-codes-for-integration).
+For the list bankcodes, refer to <Anchor label="Bank and Card Codes for Integration" target="_blank" href="https://docs.payu.in/docs/bank-and-card-codes-for-integration">Bank and Card Codes for Integration</Anchor>.

 ## Checkout customization examples